The Bananas (TV series)

-The Bananas was a Canadian children's television series which aired on CBC Television in 1969.
+The Bananas is a Canadian children's television series which aired on CBC Television in 1969.

 Premise

 The Bananas (Bonnie-Carol Case, John Davies, Melody Greer, Francois-Regis Klanfer) were joined in Bananaland by The Blob (a special-effects pet), the Official, Certified, Genuine, Grade-A Gorilla and The Big Mouth (which provided factoids when fed).
 Alan Maitland was the Great Announcer.

 The show's intent was to promote "attitudes through humour" using comedic sketches.
 The CBC's schools and youth department produced the series for a target audience between ages nine and 14.

 Scheduling

 This half-hour series was broadcast on Thursdays at 4:30 p.m.
 (Eastern time) from 2 January to 6 February 1969.